HandsOff: Labeled Dataset Generation With No Additional Human Annotations: Experimental setup

 \subsection{Label generator architecture}

-For each domain and number of labeled training images, we report the performance associated with the best performing combination of label generator hidden layer widths.
-See Sec.~\ref{sec:ablations} for ablations on label generator hidden layer widths.
+For all experiments, we utilize an ensemble of two layer MLPs with ReLU activations and batch normalizations for our label generator.
+We sweep the combination of layer widths and report the performance associated with the best performing combination for each domain and number of labeled training images.
+See Appendix~\ref{sec:ablations} for ablations on layer widths.
 Below, we report the combination of label generator sizes that produced the best performance. $(x, y)$ indicates that a network with first hidden layer of width $x$ and second hidden layer of width $y$ was used.

 \paragraph{Faces} For segmentation, we utilize layer sizes of (256, 32) for 50 training images and (512, 64) for 16 training images.
 For keypoints, we utilize (512, 32) for PCK-0.1, PCK-0.05, and PCK-0.02 with 50 training images.
 For 16 training images, we utilize (512, 64) for PCK-0.1 and (512, 32) for PCK-0.05 and PCK-0.02.